 Malus Admiration is a naturally dwarf crab-apple tree, which grows very slowly with a compact upright habit.

 Although the tree is small it has an exceptional blossom display, which rivals many a flowering cherry.
 It is also a useful pollinator of late-flowering apple trees.

-The tiny crimson berry-like fruitlets are also borne in abundance, and persist on the tree into early December.
+The small crimson berry-like fruitlets are also borne in abundance, and persist on the tree into early December.
 Their small size makes them popular with birds such as thrushes and blackbirds which can eat them whole.

 Fill in the form below and we will notify you when Admiration crab-apple trees are back in stock.

 Malus Admiration has good disease resistance, and is particularly resistant to fireblight.

 Malus 'Admiration' was developed by Dr Donald Egolf of the US National Arboretum.
 In the USA it is known as Malus 'Adirondack'.